How to Use PerseuCPP

 4. The toxicity classification (Toxic or Non-toxic) and its confidence score.

-5. Buttons to access the Analyse feature and generate the 3D structure for the selected sequence.
+5. Buttons to access the Peptide Design feature and generate the 3D structure for the selected sequence.

 Launching the interactive analysis

-1. By clicking Analyse on the desired sequence (as shown in items 13 and 18), the user is redirected to the Interactive Sequence Analysis page, where the original sequence is displayed at the top of the interface.
+1. By clicking Analyse on the desired sequence (as shown in items 13 and 18), the user is redirected to the Interactive Peptide Design page, where

-2. The same sequence is rendered with each amino acid as an individual editable element, allowing users to insert new residues by clicking between amino acids or remove residues by double-clicking on them.
+2. The sequence is rendered with each amino acid as an individual editable element, allowing users to insert, remove, or substitute residues through direct interaction with the sequence.

 3. A summary table displays the predictions from the three predictive models (cell penetration, penetration efficiency, and toxicity), including confidence scores and the top 12 most relevant physicochemical descriptors associated with the classification.